barvian/thesis/paper.md

 1. You notice self-talk patterns and want to read more about them
 1. You wake up at different times every day so you don’t want to be reminded to relax
 1. You woke up in a good mood but you want to relax for just a little bit
-	1. You want to look at something different
+	1. You want to look at a different scene

-Participants were encouraged to work through these tasks at their own pace, and none took longer than the 15 minute session.
+Participants were encouraged to work through these tasks at their own pace, and none took longer than the allocated 15 minutes.
 They were invited to voice any suggestions, criticisms, or other feedback during this time, all of which were compiled and selectively incorporated into the application after the studies were complete.
 At the end of the study, participants were encouraged to ask any final questions or voice final concerns before being given a full explanation of the application and its intended use and audience.
 Before leaving, they were thanked for their participation and given a final [debriefing form](/public/debriefing.pdf){:target="_blank"}.

 ### Results